seenthattinker/Conceptinero/wiki/sredEligible.md

 This is a replica of the government's website material.
 Our notes are separated from the main text as follows.

-![Note] This is a note.
-When you see this icon Conceptinero is commenting on the content.

 This document clarifies what work constitutes scientific research and experimental development (SR&ED).
 It is directed at personnel who